-- 1.0 Writing skills needed to successfully complete college level assignments; - 2.0 Thinking analytically about problems and issues by - 2.1 Sequencing an event - 2.2 Choosing relevant examples to support a thesis; - 2.3 Pointing out both similarities and differences between two entities; - 2.4 Classifying members of a group; - 2.5 Breaking a process into a series of discrete steps; - 2.6 Relating causes to effects; and - 2.7 finding supporting points for both sides of an argumentative issue - 3.0 Organizing and expressing thoughts in clear, concise, coherent prose; - 4.0 Recognizing good writing and the qualities that make it so; - 5.0 Developing a basic expository essay, utilizing various rhetorical modes in three to six short papers of two to three pages; and - 6.0 Investigating a (guided) topic of choice and writing a final paper of five to seven pages that integrates sources using MLA or APA format.
+- 1.0 Writing skills needed to successfully complete college level assignments; - 2.0 Thinking analytically about problems and issues by: - 2.1 Sequencing an event; - 2.2 Choosing relevant examples to support a thesis; - 2.3 Pointing out both similarities and differences between two entities; - 2.4 Classifying members of a group; - 2.5 Breaking a process into a series of discrete steps; - 2.6 Relating causes to effects; and - 2.7 finding supporting points for both sides of an argumentative issue - 3.0 Recognizing good writing and the qualities that make it so; - 4.0 Developing a basic expository essay, utilizing various rhetorical modes in three to six short papers of two to three pages; and - 5.0 Investigating a (guided) topic of choice and writing a final paper of five to seven pages that integrates sources using MLA or APA format.

-9. Student Learning Outcomes Upon successful completion of this course, students will be able to:
+9. Student Learning Outcomes

+Upon successful completion of this course, students will be able to:

-- 1.0 Use Standard English spelling, grammar, and punctuation in college-level writing; - 2.0 Identify college-level, academic texts; - 3.0 Evaluate the quality of college-level, academic texts; - 4.0 Summarize college-level, academic texts; - 5.0 Paraphrase college-level, academic texts; - 6.0 Use writing processes to generate college-level writing - 7.0 Assemble thoughts in clear, concise, coherent, college-level prose; - 8.0 Integrate college-level, academic texts to support arguments; and - 9.0 Use MLA or APA formatting in the development of formal writing.
+- 1.0 Use Standard English spelling, grammar, and punctuation in college-level writing; - 2.0 Evaluate the quality of college-level, academic texts; - 3.0 Summarize college-level, academic texts; - 4.0 Paraphrase college-level, academic texts; - 5.0 Assemble thoughts in clear, concise, coherent, college-level prose; - 6.0 Integrate college-level, academic texts to support arguments; and - 7.0 Use MLA or APA formatting in the development of formal writing.

-10.Assessment Measures of Student Learning Outcomes Assessment of student learning may include, but not be limited to, the following:
+10. Assessment Measures of Student Learning Outcomes

+Assessment of student learning may include, but not be limited to, the following: